Handyman stands for election as Minister of Parliament for local village,

 Update - August 2012

-These images are from the DVD which is of
+These images are from the DVD which is of course a very good copy, far

-original film print written about above.
-The
+better than the original film print written about above.
+The DVD version

-DVD version now carries sub-titles for the
+now carries sub-titles for the hard of hearing.

 Peter Pollard